jojozhuang/jojozhuang.github.io/_tutorial/synology/backup-files-to-synology-nas.md

 * On macOS, iPhone is not recognized as a USB Flash Drive, but it is recognized on Windows.

 2) Sync photos from portable ssd drive to macOS.
-3) Use "Sync Folders" app sync files to Synology NAS.
+3) Use "Sync Folders" app sync files to Synology NAS, https://www.greenworldsoft.com/sync-folders-pro-help.php#Sync-modes.
 4) In Synology NAS, use "Cloud Sync" upload files to Baidu Cloud.

 Total 4 File Copies: